joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/005-IAM-Concepts.md

-## Identity Proofing

-Process of verifying the identity of the user before the account is created.

-- Checking user details against a trusted source of data
-- Request user to provide some sort of identification

-## Account Review

-Account review is a process used to verify that employees have the necessary privileges considering their roles within the organization
-  - Verifies employees' privileges align with their roles within the organization.
-  - Periodically examines and updates permissions for relevance and necessity.
-  - Mitigates privilege creep, preventing unnecessary access accumulation.
-  - *Reference:* ISC2 Study Guide, Module 1, under Privileged Access Management.

-**Re-provisioning**

-  - Reassigns privileges to an employee who has changed roles within the organization.

-**Account Revocation**

-  - Process of revoking access privileges for a specific user account.

-## Provisioning

-Creating new user accounts, assigning them appropriate permissions, and providing users with access to the systems

-## Deprovisioning

-Removing an individual's access rights when the rights is no longer required, such as when they move to a different team or when they leave the company.

-## Permission/Authorization Creep

-Occurs when user gains more and more rights during their career progression in the company.

 ## User Account Control

-A mechanism designed to ensure that actions requiring administrative rights are explicitly authorized by the user.

-- Similar to a security checkpoint
-- When a user tries to install a software, a pop will appear prompting him to enter an admin user and password.
+A mechanism designed as a security checkpoint to ensure that actions requiring administrative rights are explicitly authorized by the user.
+When a user tries to install a software, a pop will appear prompting him to enter an admin user and password.

-## Privilege creep

-Privilege creep occurs when an individual accumulates access rights beyond what is necessary for their current job responsibilities, often as a result of changing roles within an organization.

 ## Decentralized Access Control